unjaked/redshelf-pdf-downloader/README.md

 # RedShelf PDF Downloader

-Automates the downloading of textbooks from RedShelf in PDF format using `selenium`.
+Automates the downloading of textbooks from RedShelf's Brytewave eReader in PDF format using `selenium`.
 Downloads as several PDFs then merges them all into a single PDF using `pypdf`.

 ## Setup